-The New Zealand environment provides a favourable habitat for wasps because of mild winters, a lack of natural wasp predators and plentiful food supply.
-Consequently, New Zealand has some of the highest densities of common and German wasps in the world.
+New Zealand provides a favourable habitat for wasps because of our mild winters, no natural wasp predators and a plentiful food supply.
+This has led New Zealand to have some of the highest densities of Common and German wasps in the world.

 Both common and German wasps live in large colonies, about the size of a soccer ball.
 The nest can become larger if the colony survives the winter.
 Common and German wasps have distinctive yellow and black striped bodies.
 The common wasp nest is yellowish to reddish brown, while the German wasp nest is grey.
 Both species can use their sting repeatedly.